euro-cordex/tables/README.md

 ## Data Request

 A table with some meta information about the Cordex data request.
+It's an attempt to clean up and convert the [variable list](https://github.com/IS-ENES-Data/cordex/blob/master/CORDEX_standard_output.xls) into a machine readable format.

 ## Domains